Showing posts with label Lifestyle. Show all posts

 So, in what zone are we now?

-From the 'fear zone' during the first few weeks of quarantine, I am now in the 'learning zone' where I feel a lot of positivity and personal empowerment.
+From the 'fear zone' during the first few weeks of quarantine, where I was consumed by worry and uncertainty, I gradually transitioned to the 'learning zone.'
+I started attending webinars, reading educational articles, and listening to podcasts.
+These activities not only kept me occupied but also filled me with a sense of positivity and personal empowerment.

-I have attended several webinars offered by local and international organizations and have learned from Thought leaders about different subjects of expertise.
+For instance, I have attended several webinars offered by local and international organizations and learned from Thought leaders about different subjects of expertise.
+These could be excellent opportunities to delve into a new field or deepen your knowledge in your current area of interest.

 I listen to educational podcasts and read valuable insights from online articles.
-I keep on learning and auditing existing knowledge and beliefs.
-I keep on pondering and updating obsolete information that hinders growth.
+I continue to learn and audit existing knowledge and beliefs, pondering and updating obsolete information that hinders growth.

 There's growth in learning.

-This is an opportunity to cultivate, develop and create sustainable living.
-Organic farming practice is what we need for a healthier body and immunity to fight the unseen enemy.
+This is an opportunity to cultivate, develop, and create sustainable living.
+Organic farming practices are what we need for a healthier body and immunity to fight the unseen enemy.

 Life in the countryside will always be exciting.
 It's just a matter of changing our mental state and the definition of success.
 There's a lot of learning and an opportunity to live a more comfortable and healthier life.